-Please note: everyone, including members of the public, and professionals who work closely with children, is required by law to report suspected cases of child abuse or neglect.
+\Please note: everyone, including members of the public, and professionals who work closely with children, is required by law to report suspected cases of child abuse or neglect.

-Nature of Issue or Steps for Parents Steps for: Concern All issues or concerns that puts a Provider (P), Consultant (C), Agency child's health, safety and well-being (A) and at risk should be reported to the Everyone (E) agency as soon as parents become aware of the situation.
+Nature of Issue or Steps for Parents Steps for: Concern All issues or concerns that puts a child's health, safety and Provider (P), Consultant well-being at risk should be reported to the agency as soon (C), Agency (A) and as parents become aware of the situation.
+Everyone (E)

-Daycare/program related (ie-schedule, routines, indoor and outdoor activities, nutrition) Raise the issue or concern to the: provider directly Consultant Address the issue/concern at the time it is raised (E) Send an initial response within 2 business days and arrange for a discussion if needed (C) (A) Agency or operations related (ie-fees, placement) Raise the issue or concern to the: Consultant Director or Team Leader Finance department (if financial) Document the issues/ concerns in detail (if applicable) (E) including: the date & time the issue/concern was received Provider, replacement provider or those regularly on the premises (ie-conduct of provider or household members) Raise the issue or concern to the: > provider directly > Consultant > Director or Team Leader any relevant information regarding the issue/concern any steps taken to resolve the issue/concern and/or information given to the parent regarding next steps Staff related (ie-conduct of Home Child Care Consultant or other agency staff) Raise the issue or concern to the: individual directly Director or Team Leader Ensuring that every effort will be made to resolve issues and that the appropriate referrals are made given (if applicable).
+Daycare/program related (ie-schedule, routines, indoor and outdoor activities, nutrition) Raise the issue or concern to the: provider directly Consultant Address the issue/concern at the time it is raised (E) Send an initial response within 2 business days and arrange for a discussion if needed (C) (A) Document the issues/ concerns in detail (i applicable) (E) including: the date &amp; time the issue/concern was received Agency or operations related (ie-fees, placement) Raise the issue or concern to the: Consultant Director or Team Leader Finance department (if financial) Provider, replacement provider or those regularly on the premises (ie-conduct of provider or household members) Raise the issue or concern to the: provider directly Consultant Director or Team Leader any relevant information regarding the issue/concern any steps taken to resolve the issue/concern and/or information given to the parent regarding next steps Staff related (ie-conduct of Home Child Care Consultant or other agency staff) Raise the issue or concern to the: individual directly Director or Team Leader Ensuring that every effort will be made to resolve issues and that the appropriate referrals are made given (if applicable).
 Student or volunteer related (ie-conduct of student/volunteer) Raise the issue or concern to the: Provider or the person responsible for supervising the volunteer or student Consultant